Israel knew I was coming.

 Of course, there is such a place, and it’s Tel Aviv itself.
 Mike’s Place, where Jake doesn’t have to talk about Third World countries, is a microcosm for the city at large, where Lev can pretend he doesn’t live in a police state.
 While it’s more than happy to recall the past — the Yitzhak Rabin Centre, the Palmach Museum and the Beit Hatfutsot Museum of the Jewish People all testify to the fact — Tel Aviv is nevertheless a city hell-bent on forgetting the present.
 Or, at least, on ignoring it.
 The hedonism of its beaches, its nightlife, its bars, is like the hedonism in Sofia Coppola’s Marie Antoinette or Bernardo Bertolucci’s The Dreamers: a hedonism designed to keep history at bay and to distract from it when it does get close, a hedonism that believes, or at least tries to convince itself, that it exists outside of or apart from events that are taking place less than an hour away.

-Of course, in both those films, history eventually, and literally, came crashing in through the windows: a torch-wielding mob descended on Versailles, May ’68 stirs the cinephilic ménage à trois from its slumber.
+Of course, in both those films, history eventually, and literally, comes crashing in through the windows: a torch-wielding mob descends on Versailles, May ’68 stirs the cinephilic ménage à trois from its slumber.
 At Mike’s Place, it came walking through the door, strapped to the chest of a 22-year-old Londoner, killing three and injuring more than 50.
 But Jake doesn’t want to talk about it.

-“Just watch the documentary,” he said before noticing that I’d finished my drink.
-He eyed me suspiciously for a moment and then, deciding to give me the benefit of the doubt, smiled.
+“Just watch the documentary,” he says before noticing that I’ve finished my drink.
+He eyes me suspiciously for a moment and then, deciding to give me the benefit of the doubt, smiles.